-LAW-D 802 American Civil Liberties Union of Indiana Externship (2 cr.)
-Externs are assigned directly to the American Civil Liberties Union of Indiana cooperating attorney.
-They may perform a variety of tasks, including investigations, legal research, and litigation support work such as drafting pleadings and preparing witnesses.
+LAW-D 802 American Civil Liberties Union of Indiana Externship (2-3 cr.)

+The ACLU-IN Externship blends the lawyering done at the placement in protecting the civil rights of Hoosiers with the reflective learning done under faculty supervision.
+Externs are assigned directly to the Litigation Director of the American Civil Liberties Union of Indiana.
+Externship activities range from complaint intake, investigations, legal research, and litigation support work such as drafting pleadings and preparing witnesses.